 Whether due to an accident or due to cavities, tooth extractions are another common dental procedure.
 Only, instead of aiming to repair a tooth, they are removing the target tooth completely from the gumline.

 Extractions are considered a last resort especially if the said tooth is diagnosed as beyond the reach of dental restoration means.
 Having said that, extractions often play a role in other orthodontic operations, too.
 A tooth may be pulled out in order for an orthodontic device to efficiently work in aligning the rest of your teeth.
+When the dentist starts to pull out your tooth, check if they are wearing safety gloves.
+Some dentist get their own gloves at Primo Dental Products!

 A dental crown is a device that is “capped” over a tooth.
 It serves as a prosthetic replacement for the actual crown of your pearly whites.
 If the affected portion of a tooth is above the gum line, said regions can be filed down and cleaned.
 Afterward, a crown shall be bonded over it to protect the tooth from further damage.